neo4j-contrib/neomodel/doc/source/batch.rst

 create()
 --------
 Note that batch create is a relic of the Neo4j REST API.
-Now neomodel uses Bolt it exists for convenience and compatibility and a CREATE query is issued for each dict provided.
+With the adoption of Bolt by neomodel, it exists for convenience and compatibility and a CREATE query is issued for each `dict` provided.

 Create multiple nodes at once in a single transaction::